jonasmehl1/structural_phylogeny/README.md

 ### Data preparation

 First of all you need to download the data, to do this you need an input file with 3 columns (Uniprot ID\tTaxid\tmnemonic), see `data/input/Test_set.txt`.
 You also need a config file where you can specify various parameters, see `config/test.yaml` for example.
+The analysis in the paper were done using `config/Hsapopi_test.yaml`.

 ```yaml
 # Input file